Panasonic TZ100 vs GH4

 Review summary: Panasonic TZ100 vs GH4

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic TZ100 and the Panasonic GH4?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DMC-TZ100: